 The observable reaction of an individual to a certain situation

 Competencies are not only about what you know, but how you apply what you know.
-They can help you define your duties, and the expectations of your position.
+Competencies should:

-- Provide maximum flexibility to respond as job functions, roles, and technology evolve
+• Provide flexibility to respond as job functions and technology evolve

-The workplace and the workforce are changing; leadership must consider what is essential for staff to achieve the organization’s mission.
-Competencies help align individual behaviors and skills with the strategic direction of the organization.
+As the workplace changes, leadership must consider what is essential for staff to achieve the organization’s mission.
+Competencies can:

-- Identify hiring needs proactively based on competency gaps
+• Identify hiring needs based on competency gaps

-- Assist employees in creating Individual Development Plans (IDPs) based on self assessments to target development that links to organizational goals.
+• Assist employees in creating Individual Development Plans (IDPs) that support organizational goals